Sacramento Wrongful Death Attorney

 - We will not hesitate to take your case to trial if an insurance company refused to offer a fair settlement for your case.

-- We take wrongful death cases on a contingency fee basis, meaning you will not pay any legal fees until we recover the compensation your family deserves.
+- We take wrongful death cases on a contingency fee basis, meaning you will not pay any legal fees until we recover the maximum compensation your family deserves.

 Why Do You Need an Attorney for This Case?